xdslproject/xdsl/README.md

 Please take a look at the [Makefile](https://github.com/xdslproject/xdsl/blob/main/Makefile) for the available commands such as running specific tests, running the documentation website locally, and others.

-We use [uv](https://docs.astral.sh/uv/) for dependency management of xDSL.
-See uv's [getting started page](https://docs.astral.sh/uv/getting-started/) for more details.

 To make a custom mlir-opt available in the virtual environment, set the `XDSL_MLIR_OPT_PATH` variable when running `make venv`, like so: